Dr Matthew Flannagan

 Divine Command Meta-Ethics, Applied Ethics, Bio-Ethics, Old Testament Ethics, Philosophy of Religion, Philosophy of Law, Critical Thinking and Apologetics

-Rodney Lake is the National Director of Thinking Matters NZ Foundation, a national Christian apologetics ministry that encourages Christians to know the reasons why we believe what we believe.
-Rodney speaks at churches, youth groups, Christian schools and to non-believers at outreach events around the country on the reasons why Christianity is true.
+Tena koutou, I am the CEO of Thinking Matters NZ Foundation, a national Christian apologetics ministry that encourages Christians to know the reasons why we believe what we believe.
+As an itinerant speaker, I preach & teach at churches, youth groups and conferences in New Zealand, Australia and in the U.S. on the reasons why Christianity is true.

-Why Thinking Matters: The importance of apologetics in the church
+Why Thinking Matters: the Importance of Apologetics in the Church

 Is Jesus the Only Way?
-What about all the other religions in the world?
+What About All the Other Religions in the World?

 Jesus claimed to be the only way – but how can only one religion be true when there are so many beliefs out there?
 What about those who are truly sincere in their religious beliefs – are they going to hell?
 Isn’t it intolerant to think others are wrong?
 Don’t all paths lead to God?
-In this talk we dismantle ten of the most common claims we hear that suggest all religions are equally true – and show just how important the question of truth really is.
+In this talk, we dismantle twelve of the most common claims we hear that suggest all religions are equally true – and show just how important the question of truth really is.

 NOTE: This is a shorter combined version of the two above talks

-Why Thinking Matters to our Kids: A practical four part strategy to get our kids engaging with worldview and apologetics
+Why Thinking Matters to our Kids: A practical four-part strategy to get our kids engaging with worldview and apologetics

 Other talks under development